cschuyle/Do-NOT-do-this/README.markdown

 ## Things I shouldn't have done

+Shouldn't'a' left the default comment when editing the README in the Github UI.

-Shaludn't'a' used mixed case as the repo title.
+Shouldn't'a' used mixed case as the repo title.
 Shame on me.

 Shouldn't'a' used the GPL, for starters.
 Companies will be terrified of this repo.  **BOO!**